walterfreeman/phy211/syllabus.md

 CDR is one of the most helpful offices on campus.
 They coordinate academic accommodations to students who have short-term illnesses (physical or mental).
 If you are injured or ill and need academic accommodations beyond short-term due date extensions for PHY211, we will likely design those accommodations for you in collaboration with CDR.

-If there are other things presenting access challenges to you in our class -- family situations, health challenges, access to technology, internet connectivity, etc. -- please talk to me as soon as possible.
+If there are other things presenting access challenges to you in our class -- family situations, health challenges, etc. -- please talk to me as soon as possible.
 We will do whatever we must to ensure that you have every opportunity to gain skills in physics and be assessed on those skills fairly.

 <a id="absences"></a>